kevoreilly/CAPEv2/docs/book/src/usage/packages.rst

 Analysis Packages
 =================

-The **analysis packages** are a core component of Cuckoo Sandbox.
+The **analysis packages** are a core component of CAPE Sandbox.
-They consist in structured Python classes which, when executed in the guest machines, describe how Cuckoo's analyzer component should conduct the analysis.
+They consist in structured Python classes which, when executed in the guest machines, describe how CAPE's analyzer component should conduct the analysis.

-Cuckoo provides some default analysis packages that you can use, but you are able to create your own or modify the existing ones.
+CAPE provides some default analysis packages that you can use, but you are able to create your own or modify the existing ones.
 You can find them at *analyzer/windows/modules/packages/*.